An Educational Stroll With Stan - Part 2

 }

-Save the above to log_sim_pred.stan
+Save the above to log_sim_pred.stan.

-Note that this time, instead of declaring the model equation, we provided equation on generated quantities
+Note that this time, instead of declaring the model equation, we provided equation on generated quantities which essentially calculates the y_pred according to our formula.

 Load Prediction Stan Model